Requesting Certified Copies

 - Single-parent births prior to July 1, 1995

-This office can issue a certified copy of a death certificate back to 1954 regardless of where the death occurred in the State of Iowa.
-We can issue certificates for Floyd County deaths only from 1880-1953.
+This office can issue a certified copy of a death or marriage certificate back to 1954 regardless of where the death or marriage occurred in the State of Iowa.
+We can issue certificates for Floyd County deaths and marriages from 1880-1953.
+This office can issue a certified copy of a birth certificate back to 1990 regardless of where the birth occurred in the State of Iowa.
+We can issue certificates for Floyd County births from 1880-1989.

 All applications for certified copies of vital record events must be in writing and completely identify the record as well as satisfactorily establish entitlement to the record being requested.
 Entitled persons include the person named on the record or the person's: